wangxiang4/book/docs/math/0 Core Course/31 Chapter9 permutations and combinations Module2 six fundamental methods.md

 # Module 9–02 Six Fundamental Methods

-## 1.Method of bundling adjacent items
+## 1.Method of Bundling Adjacent Items

 ### $\textcolor{#1E3A5F}{\fbox{1}}\:$Adjacency
 - __Bundle adjacent items into a group and treat it as a single item for the permutation__.